-Strabismus Surgery
+Strabismus surgery

-man with strabismus
+Young girl with strabismus

 To understand how strabismus surgery works, consider that each of your eyes has six outside (extraocular) muscles controlling eye movements.

 If a muscle is too strong when you have strabismus, it may cause the eye to turn in, turn out or rotate too high or low.
+These conditions are known as:

 On the other hand, an eye muscle weakness in certain cases may also cause misalignment.
 This condition may occur if you have a cranial nerve dysfunction affecting how eye muscles control movement.

 Fortunately, your ophthalmologist has various surgical options to help correct these types of problems.
+When choosing a strabismus surgeon, look for someone with board certification from the American Board of Ophthalmology and specialized fellowship training in strabismus surgery.

-Muscles of the eye.
+Muscles of the eye

 In certain cases, a resection procedure may be used to strengthen an eye muscle to correct misalignment associated with strabismus.
-If you have inwardly turned eyes (esotropia), the surgeon may strengthen the lateral rectus muscles — located on the side of each eye, toward the ear — by reattaching the muscle in a different location (resection).
-In this way, the lateral rectus muscles are relatively strengthened and they can turn the eyes farther outward.
-This results in better eye alignment.
+If you have inwardly turned eyes (esotropia), the surgeon may strengthen the lateral rectus muscles — located on the side of each eye toward the ear — by reattaching the muscle in a different location (resection).

 SEE RELATED: Corneal light reflex

-Generally this surgery is possible only in adults, with perhaps only a small percentage able to benefit.
+Generally, this surgery is possible only in adults, with perhaps only a small percentage able to benefit.
 This surgery is probably best for someone in whom strabismus developed in adulthood after previously normal eye alignment.

 Based on how your eyes are aligned, your surgeon may decide to use the suture that is in place to tighten or loosen the treated muscle.
 This adjustment may cause slight discomfort, primarily with muscle tightening.